how to add inhibitor to central heating system

 Having a towel radiator is the best case scenario for making it as easy as possible, just make sure you drain out at least a litre of water if you’re adding a litre of inhibitor.

-Feel free to ask me any questions in the comment section below and I’ll try my best to help.
+Feel free to ask any questions in the comments below, and I’ll do my best to help.
+If you found this post helpful, please consider sharing it.

 Author

-• Steven Reid
+• Steven Reid HouseWarm Plumber

 I am a full-time plumber and Gas Safe registered engineer.
-I incorporated Housewarm Ltd. in 2011 to provide heating and plumbing services to homes in Newcastle upon Tyne, England.
+I incorporated HouseWarm Ltd. in 2011 to provide heating and plumbing services to homes in Newcastle upon Tyne, England.
 I now blog about what I've learned over the years to help DIYers and plumbers.

 Share this post